Health and Life Conditions Research Group (HALC)

 The anthropology of health has been a priority area at the department since the 1980s.
 Over the years, teaching, research and PhD training have developed and diversified this field.
 Starting with an interest in culturally specific perceptions of illness and therapeutic itineraries, the field has taken on a more global perspective, while maintaining commitment to in-depth ethnography.

-- examining reproductive health
+- changing management of reproductive health

-- ideals of the good life
+- aging and ideals of the good life

 - security and subjectivity